 Listen in real time to other interpreters

-The language room interface now contains a new ‘Interpreter Relay‘ dropdown button.
-By default this is set to Disabled, which means the interpreter will hear the floor audio when the video is playing.
-At any time, an interpreter can select one of the language rooms.
-When she does this, the interpreter will hear the audio from this language room instead of the floor audio.
-Since there is no latency, she can hear what (unmuted) interpreters are saying at the same moment and use this as the source for her own translation.
+The language room interface contains a new ‘Interpreter Relay‘ dropdown button.
+By default this is set to Disabled, which means the interpreter will only hear the floor audio when the video is playing.
+At any time, an interpreter can use the Interpreter Relay dropdown to select one of the translations.

-When an interpreter wants to hear the floor audio again, all she has to do is select Disabled in the interpreter relay dropdown again.
-The player will immediately switch back to the video’s original language.
+When an interpreter only wants to hear the floor audio, all she has to do is select Disabled in the interpreter relay dropdown again.
+The player will immediately switch back to the floor audio without translation.